ai-misinformation-hackathon-2023/main/README.md

 ## Effectiveness

-In our testing, the bot is effective in combating relatively straight-forward misinformation.
+In our testing, the bot is effective in combating common forms of misinformation rampant on the internect, such as political slander and conspiracy theories.

+However, it should be noted that the bot may not perform correctly when it comes to mathematical calculations, strictly logical deduction/induction, or scientific knowledge not usually present in popular media (a weakness of all GPT services).
+For example, it may respond incorrectly to "1 + 1 = 3".

 ## License